Notifications

 Affordability funding remains available to non-profit programs in the following cases:

-• An existing program applies to increase their number of spaces through a licence variance (with demonstrated need and a good compliance history).
+• An existing program applies to increase their licensed capacity through a licence variance or program plan update.

 New family day home agency licensing applications are not being accepted at this time.